Jules: Hash is legal there in Amsterdam, right?

 Vincent: Yeah baby, you’d dig it the most.

-Yet, as Katharine Liao detailed effectively (Reefer Madness), employers have remained largely unaffected by that legalization.
-Courts have repeatedly held that employers may fire employees testing positive for marijuana, even when used to treat a disability.
+Yet, as Katharine Liao detailed effectively (Reefer Madness),employers have remained largely unaffected by that legalization.
+Courts have repeatedly held that employers may fire employees testing positive for marijuana, even where used to treat a disability.

 But, nothing lasts forever, even cold November rain.
 A recent Massachusetts Supreme Judicial Court opinion breaks ranks with prior courts’ treatment of this issue.
 In Barbuto v.
 Advantage Sales & Marketing, LLC, 477 Mass.
 456 (2017), Barbuto sued her former employer alleging disability discrimination after being fired for testing positive for marijuana, which she used to treat Crohn’s disease (a debilitating gastrointestinal condition).